broadinstitute/cromwell/docs/Scaling.md

   # Cromwell will launch up to N submitted workflows at a time, regardless of how many open workflow slots exist
   # Set this to 0 for a non-runner.
   max-workflow-launch-count = 1

+  # Cromwell will launch up to N submitted workflows at a time, regardless of how many open workflow slots exist
+  max-subworkflow-launch-count = 1

   # The maximum number of workflows to run concurrently.
   # Set this to 0 for a non-runner.